 Patients receive outpatient physical therapy services in the new YCH Professional Building.
 After a physical examination and initial diagnosis by a physician, patients are referred to YCH physical therapy.
 At the first session, the patient receives an initial evaluation, treatment plan and then rehabilitation begins.

 We offer inpatient physical therapy services during an acute stay or through our Swing Bed Program.
 Receiving this treatment at YCH allows patients to be closer to family and friends and eases their transition home.

 Types of Patients:

-The Physical Therapy Staff have years of clinical experience in treating patients including these acute and chronic conditions:
+Our staff members have years of clinical experience in treating patients including these acute and chronic conditions:

 - Back & Neck Pain